233512 Mechanical Engineer

 Eligible Visas for this Occupation include

-- 190 for states ACT NT TAS VIC WA
+- 190 for states ACT NT SA TAS VIC WA

-- 489 for states ACT QLD NT TAS VIC WA
+- 489 for states ACT NSW QLD SA TAS VIC WA

 - Airconditioning Engineer

 - studying functional statements, organisational charts and project information to determine functions and responsibilities of workers and work units and to identify areas of duplication

 - establishing work measurement programs and analysing work samples to develop standards for labour utilisation

 - analysing workforce utilisation, facility layout, operational data and production schedules and costs to determine optimum worker and equipment efficiencies

 - designing mechanical equipment, machines, components, products for manufacture, and plant and systems for construction